lucastagliani/dotnet-webapi-fibonacci/README.md

 2. You also need* Docker Compose!

-_* Unless you would like to use your own Mongo Server locally._
+_* Unless you would like to use your own Mongo server locally._

 You can download it here: https://docs.docker.com/compose/install/